 I have often heard that sometimes we are all wet and that sometimes we are hung out to dry.
 You know, I can say: “Been there, Done that!”

 “All Wet” can men completely wrong about something or you don’t have enough information to come in out of the rain.
-It also refers to being stupid, to be ineffective, non-athletic, socially inadequate, etc, etc. So it is someone who cannot get the job done… whatever that job may be… they do not have the “right stuff” to complete their mission.
+It also refers to being stupid, to be ineffective, non-athletic, socially inadequate, etc, etc. So, it is someone who cannot get the job done… whatever that job may be… they do not have the “right stuff” to complete their mission.

 I remember this “hung out to dry” feeling from my college days.
 I was serving a student appointment (that means I was a college student while serving a church).
-It was a church that I was sent to in order to help them build a parsonage, since I had help rebuilt one church from the ground up and renovated another not long before this.
+It was a church that I was sent to in order to help them build a parsonage because I had help rebuilt one church from the ground up and renovated another not long before this.
 Well, the building process (committee and commitments) was moving rather slowly.
 On Saturday, I received a phone call from my District Superintendent (this is an Elder in the church appointed by the Bishop to supervise a group of ministers in a certain area known as a district).
-He said: “Steve, I want you to tell that building committee at ???? church that if they don’t get this parsonage underway quickly, I will not send them a pastor next conference year.”
-I replied: Ok, ?????
-I’ll do what you ask.”
-Sunday morning I relay his statement to the building committee and the chairperson asks me to call this DS and set up and appointment for him.
+He said: “Steve, I want you to tell that building committee at the church that if they don’t get this parsonage underway quickly, I will not send them a pastor next conference year.”
+I replied: Ok, I’ll do what you ask.”
+Sunday morning, I relay his statement to the building committee and the chairperson asks me to call this DS and set up and appointment for him.
 I called the DS to inform him of the request and his reply was: “I didn’t say that.
 If you say I did, I will have you in the Bishop’s office by noon tomorrow and have your job.”
 Hung out to dry would have been an understatement of how I felt.

 This setup and threatening style of leadership almost caused me to leave the ministry and the church.
-I never told this DS how demoralizing his behavior was, how deeply he hurt me, or how unChristian his actions were.
+I never told this DS how demoralizing his behavior was, how deeply he hurt me, or how un-Christian his actions were.
 I never trusted that man ever again.

 In his little political one-up-man-ship manner of doing things to those under his charge, I felt “All Wet.”
 No, I did not know what game he was playing, how to play it, or why to play it.
 I was stupid, inadequate, not up to the political task before me.
 Why can’t we just tell the truth?
 Why can we just be honest with one another?
 What I needed was not a lousy intimidating General… I needed a pastor, a mentor, who would seek to help me become a pastor – not another politician.

 I believe the church fails badly at mentoring new, young pastors in training.
 We have inserted the term “mentor” in the process of becoming ordained, but I don’t believe we really have mentors (real mentors) who are trained, compassionate mentors who care to make sure pastors are built from the inside out.
-What we have, most of the time, are mentors who are politically in line for some kind of recognition – and this gets them recognized by the Conference Board of Ministry – which most clergy want to be appointed to, because it says I am on the right track to be one of the fair haired boys/girls (the ones chosen to be pu on the fast track).
+What we have, most of the time, are mentors who are politically in line for some kind of recognition – and this gets them recognized by the Conference Board of Ministry – which most clergy want to be appointed to, because it says I am on the right track to be one of the fair haired boys/girls (the ones chosen to be put on the fast track).

 We are called to be servant leaders not CEO’s of the Church.
-Our present day paradigm for leadership is the corporate one and not the servant one.
+Our present-day paradigm for leadership is the corporate one and not the servant one.
 I am sure I would have been a better pastor had I had a real mentor/pastor rather than a CEO/General.

 My word for all the young pastors is don’t let the CEO leadership style drive you from the ministry or the church.
 Ask for… seek out a mentor you know who has a shepherd’s heart and a mindset to lift you up and help fit you for service in the kingdom.